Meadowlarke/Bibliography/Bibliography.md

 ##### Liszt, Franz. _Reminiscences de Don Juan: Oper von  Mozart._ 1843.

 mm.
 1: Liszt begins with the theme of the statue.

 ##### Liszt, Franz.
 Widmung.

 mm.
+14: Grace note c to db in original is written as non editorial notes.
+The second note is just slightly truncated.

+mm.
 16: At what is the end of the A section in the original, Liszt repeats the melody here but an octave below, this time around highlighting his accompaniyment, which is like the original, but flashier.

+mm.
+31: Medial Casusura of a sort.

+mm.
+32: Begining of B section.

+mm.
+38: Turn ornament in the original is notated as correspondig grace notes.

+mm.
+44: Retransition (i.e. transition back to the A section.)
+It has an ossia which looks a lot like the original, but the "hard mode" passage has twice as many notes in the right hand arpeggiation as well as added block chords in the left hand.
+This seems to smooth the transition a little more, stretching out the bloch chord motive of the B section.

+mm.
+58: The Original has 5 bars of outro material.
+Liszt writes 14, during which he re-plays material from both the A and B section.

 ##### Long, Michael.
 "Symbol and Ritual in Josquin's 'Missa Di Dadi.'" _Journal of the American Musicological Society_ 42, no. 1 (1989): 1-22.